 “The needs of the many outweigh the needs of the few…”

-Starring: William Shatner, Leonard Nimoy, DeForest Kelley, James Doohan, George Takei, Nichelle Nichols, Walter Koenig, Kirstie Alley, Bibi Besch, Meritt Butrick, Paul Winfield and Ricardo Montalban
+Starring: William Shatner, Leonard Nimoy, DeForest Kelley, James Doohan, George Takei, Nichelle Nichols, Walter Koenig, Kirstie Alley, Bibi Besch, Meritt Butrick, Paul Winfield, Ricardo Montalban

 What’s it about?

-Arguably the best of all the Star Trek films to date (with underrated follow-up Star Trek III: The Search for Spock and J.J.
-Abrams’ 2009 reboot vying for close second), Star Trek II: The Wrath of Khan restored much of the spirit of the original Star Trek television series that was felt to be absent from Star Trek: The Motion Picture.
-The Wrath of Khan is true to creator Gene Rodenberry’s intention that Star Trek be a vehicle for stories about the human condition.
+Surely the best of all the Star Trek films to date, Star Trek II: The Wrath of Khan restored much of the spirit of the original Star Trek television series that was felt to be absent from the more effects and concept-driven (but highly imaginative) Star Trek: The Motion Picture.
+Despite his diminished involvement, The Wrath of Khan is true to creator Gene Rodenberry’s intention that Star Trek be a way of telling entertaining and thought -provoking science fiction tales whilst also acting as a vehicle for stories exploring the human condition.

 If you like this then watch…

-Star Trek VI: The Undiscovered Country : after contributing to the screenplay for Star Trek IV: The Voyage Home, Nicholas Meyer returned to direct the original crew’s final outing in a gripping “whodunit?”
-Like all good Star Trek it utilised the science fiction backdrop to comment on issues of the time – namely the collapse of the Berlin wall and with it, the Cold War.
+Star Trek VI: The Undiscovered Country : Nicholas Meyer returns to co-write and direct the original crew’s final outing in a gripping “whodunit?” that utilises the science fiction backdrop to comment on issues of the time – namely the collapse of the Berlin wall and with it, the Cold War.

-Star Trek Into Darkness : the first sequel to the 2009 J.J.
-Abrams film shares some of its DNA with The Wrath of Khan as Kirk (Chris Pine) and the crew of the Enterprise face high stakes against the vengeful John Harrison (Benedict Cumberbatch).
-Amongst all of the contemporary blockbuster excitement are faithful homages to the franchise’s roots and commentary on issues such as terrorism and military intervention.
+Star Trek Into Darkness : though divisive, J.J.
+Abrams’ Star Trek sequel revisits The Wrath of Khan as Kirk (Chris Pine) and the crew of the Enterprise face high stakes against a new iteration of Khan (Benedict Cumberbatch).
+Amongst all the contemporary blockbuster excitement are faithful homages to the franchise’s roots and commentary on issues such as terrorism and military intervention.